Proposal Fact Sheet

-Currently, air-conditioned summer student housing is valued at $260/month (as of June 1, 2013).
-Costs for air-conditioned summer housing for students engaged in research activities may or may not be an eligible proposal budget expense.
+As of June 1, 2014, air-conditioned summer student housing is valued at $70/week.
+Costs for air-conditioned summer housing for students engaged in research activities may or may not be an eligible proposal budget expense, based on grant program guidelines.
 Please visit with Bob Weisenfeld for guidance.

-The student housing stipend is considered taxable income for students; therefore, statutory benefits of 8.77% of the housing stipend should also be charged to the applicable external grant program as allowed.
-The appropriate indirect rate should also be applied to the summer student housing stipend if allowed by the external grant program.
+The student housing stipend is considered taxable income for students; therefore, statutory benefits of 8.68% of the housing stipend is charged to the applicable external grant program, as allowed.
+The appropriate indirect cost rate is also applied to the summer student housing stipend.

 College vehicle charges

 The costs for renting a college car or van for a college-related event are $0.58/mile and $0.64/mile, respectively (as of June 1, 2013).
 There is no additional expense for gas; a gas charge card is provided by the College.
 The minimum charge for using a vehicle is $25.00.